Basic Banking refers to manually recording bank transactions in QuickBooks Desktop. Here are some of the most common terminologies associated with it.

 You can transfer funds between checking savings, and money market accounts in your chart of accounts.

-- From the Banking menu, click Transfer Funds.
+- From the Banking menu, select Transfer Funds.

-- In the Transfer Funds window, select the account from which you want to transfer the funds.
+- In the Transfer Funds window, choose the account from which you want to transfer the funds.

 - Select the account to which you want to transfer the funds.